 Custodial credit risk.
 Custodial credit risk is the risk that in the event of a bank failure, the Airport's deposits may not be returned.
 The Airport does not have a deposit policy for custodial credit risk.
-The Federal Depository Insurance Corporation (FDIC) provides insurance for the Airport's deposits up to \$250,000 for the combined total of all deposit accounts at each financial institution.
+The Federal Depository Insurance Corporation (FDIC) provides insurance for the combined Airport and City's deposits up to \$250,000.
 The remaining deposits are covered by the Public Funds Collateralization program (PFCP) of the State of Oregon in accordance with ORS 295.
 Depositories qualified under this program are required to pledge collateral against any public funds deposits in excess of deposit insurance amounts.
 This provides additional protection for public funds in the event of a bank failure or loss.
 ORS 295 sets the specific value of the collateral, as well as the types of collateral that are acceptable.
 ORS 295 creates a shared liability structure for participating depositories, better protecting public funds though still not guaranteeing that all funds are 100% protected.
-As of June 30, 2019, the book value of the Airport's deposits was \$106,763 and the bank balance was \$134,920. \$124,920 of the Airport's bank balances were exposed to custodial credit risk as they were collateralized under PFCP.
+As of June 30, 2020, the book value of the Airport's deposits was \$347,491 and the bank balance was \$538,957. \$486,457 of the Airport's bank balances were exposed to custodial credit risk as they were collateralized under PFCP.